57 Degrees Farenheit To Celcius

 For clarity, let's break down the conversion process step-by-step:

 2. Multiply by 5/9: Next, multiply the result from step 1 by 5/9 (25°F × 5/9 ≈ 13.89°C).
 This adjusts for the difference in the size of the degrees between the Fahrenheit and Celsius scales.
 This fraction reflects the ratio of the degree sizes between Celsius and Fahrenheit.
 There are 100 degrees between the freezing and boiling points of water on the Celsius scale and 180 degrees on the Fahrenheit scale.
-Therefore, the ratio is 100/180 which simplifies to 5/9.
+Because of this, the ratio is 100/180 which simplifies to 5/9.

 3. Result: The final result is the equivalent temperature in Celsius (approximately 13.89°C).